Clinical Supervision: Supporting New Therapists. Cultivating Confidence. Grounding Practice.

 Why Clinical Supervision Matters

-Starting out as a therapist is courageous, exciting—and overwhelming.
-You carry your training, your values, your hopes, and inevitably, your fears.
+Starting out as a therapist is courageous, exciting — and also overwhelming.
+As a therapist, you carry your training, but also your values, your hopes, and inevitably, your fears.
 Clinical supervision isn’t just a requirement; it’s a lifeline.
-It helps you:
+Ideally, it helps you:

 • sharpen your skills